wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1 =
+* [Note] We'd like to hear from you: have you noticed any performance improvements after switching to Slimstat 4.0?
+Let us know through the forum or contant our support team.
+* [New] Our dev team is moving forward in their effort to give Slimstat's source code a good scrub.
+After cleaning up the database library, it was now the report library's turn.
+Again, if you developed your own custom report, you will probably need to update your code to make it work with our new library.
+We are going to update our online documentation in the next few days.
+* [New] The DB library function wp_slimstat_db::get_popular has been renamed wp_slimstat_db::get_top for consistency with the rest our codebase.
+* [Update] [AmMap](http://www.amcharts.com/javascript-maps/) has been updated to version 3.14.2.
+Please consider supporting this project by [purchasing a license](http://www.amcharts.com/online-store/).
+* [Fix] We took care of various warnings displayed with DEBUG_MODE enabled.
+* [Fix] The data import script failed to do its job in some multisite environments (thank you, pepe).
+* [Fix] In Client Mode (aka Javascript mode), all page content types were being set to 'admin', under certain circumstances.
+* [Fix] THe uninstall script was not removing the 'old' tables (wp_slim_stats_3, wp_slim_stats_archive_3).

 = 4.0.2 =
 * [Note] There seem to be some issues with the tracker not being updated throughout the CDN.
 If you are using this service, please disable it temporarily (Settings > Advanced > Enable CDN = No) until this is resolved.
 [We are in touch](https://github.com/jsdelivr/jsdelivr/issues/2632#issuecomment-101994217) with the team managing the CDN.